A. J. K. Mass Communication Research Centre

-A.J.K.
-Mass Communication Research Centre (AJK MCRC) is a mass communication research centre located in New Delhi, India and a constituent institute of the Jamia Millia Islamia.
+A. J. K. Mass Communication Research Centre (AJK MCRC) is a mass communication research centre located in New Delhi, India and a constituent institute of the Jamia Millia Islamia.
 The full form for AJK MCRC is Anwar Jamal Kidwai Mass Communication Research Centre named after its founder Anwar Jamal Kidwai in 1982.

-A.J.
-Kidwai established the MCRC in collaboration with York University, Toronto and the Canadian International Development Agency.
+A. J. Kidwai established the MCRC in collaboration with York University, Toronto and the Canadian International Development Agency.
 The CIDA provided the MCRC with a range of sophisticated production equipment while York University sent the first generation of teachers.
 The team from York was led by distinguished documentary filmmaker James Beveridge, a close associate of documentary pioneer John Grierson, founder of the National Film Board of Canada.

 Academics

-The centre offers courses including Master of Arts(M.A.) courses in Mass Communication, Convergent Journalism, Development Communication, Visual Effect and Animation as well as postgraduate diplomas in, Still Photography and Visual Communication, Acting and Broadcast Technology.
+The centre offers courses including PhD in Mass Communication, Master of Arts courses in Mass Communication, Convergent Journalism, Development Communication, Visual Effect and Animation, postgraduate diploma programmes in Acting, Broadcast Technology, and Still Photography and Visual Communication.

+In 2019, the centre launched Master of Science program in Mathematics Education in partnership with Cluster Innovation Centre, University of Delhi.